 If you like boats, then going on a Danube River cruise is a must.

-Locals commute on the river everyday so we were content catching a ferry from Boraros ter H (Petofi hid) terminal to the Hungarian Parliament Building.
+Locals commute on the river everyday so we were content catching a ferry from Boraros ter H (Petofi hid) terminal to the Hungarian Parliament Building (just before Margaret Island).
 But if you’d like to go on a proper cruise, then you can book one on Get Your Guide.

 3. Party at a Ruin Bar

-Ruin pubs have become synonymous with the Budapest experience.
+Ruin pubs have become synonymous with the Budapest nightlife scene.
 Called romkocsma in Hungarian, a ruin pub is basically a drinking establishment located inside an abandoned building.

 Pictured below is the Szimpla Kert ruin bar in the Jewish Quarter.
 It’s the original ruin bar and considered the city’s most iconic.
 You can refer to this article for more on Budapest’s famed ruin bars.